-I spent three glorious days in Bend — my first flight destination in 1.5 years — and though the food and sights of the center of town delighted, it was Drake Park which kept drawing my feet every time I wandered.
+I spent three glorious days in Bend, Oregon — my first flight destination in 1.5 years — and though the food and sights of the center of town delighted, it was Drake Park which kept drawing my feet every time I wandered.
 What better summertime relaxation than to sit under a towering tree, watching happy people float by on inner tubes?

 Drake Park Overview and History